 Rather than seek to apply different standards for data disposal based on its categorisation, the College will assume that all data requires treating as if it was personal.
-To achieve this and assure effective sanitisation of media devices holding such data, any destruction must meet HMG Infosec Standard 5, NIST 800-88 or equivalent.
+To achieve this and assure effective sanitisation of media devices holding such data, any destruction must meet best practice standards.

-21 VERIFICATION
+22 VERIFICATION

 At least annually, the College will engage with a suitable security vendor to test a selection of elements to ensure that security practices remain compliant with this policy.
-Any omissions or exceptions will be reported and investigated as part of the IT Services CSI cycle.
+Any omissions or exceptions will be reported and investigated as part of the IT CSI cycle.

-22 MONITORING AND REVIEW OF POLICY
+23 MONITORING AND REVIEW OF POLICY

-This policy will be monitored by IT Services and the Senior Leadership Team.
-This policy will be approved by the Assistant Principal responsible for systems and information .
+This policy will be monitored by IT and the Senior Leadership Team.
+This policy will be approved by the SLT member responsible for Systems and Information.
 Any changes to this policy or how the policy is enforced will need to be agreed before implementation.
 Failure to comply with the policy will be dealt with through the College's Disciplinary Procedures.